maths/moodle-qbehaviour_dfcbmexplicitvaildate/Readme.md

-# Deferred feedback with CMB and explicit validation question behaviour
+# Deferred feedback with CBM and explicit validation question behaviour

 This Moodle question behaviour was created by Tim Hunt of the Open University.